 The original seismometer is a short-period electromagnetic type developed for the prospective LUNAR-A penetrator mission; the output is proportional to the relative velocity between a moving coil and an internal magneto-static field.
 Though the principle of sensing is the most traditional type as a short-period sensor, its size is much smaller than sensors used in terrestrial seismology, whereas the sensitivity is much higher.
-As a feasibility study for application to Dragonfly mission, a series of laboratory/field tests are conducting using qualified seismometer models.
+As a feasibility study for application to Dragonfly mission, a series of laboratory/field tests are conducting using qualified seismometer models with their proximity electronics, or preamplifier circuits.
 During these tests, a temperature dependence of sensor characteristic and its performance to measure natural ground motion (what is called 'microseism') were investigated at a tunnel of the domestic seismic observatory.
-The tolerance of Titan' s environment, where the surface would be extremely cold at 94 Kelvin, has been confirmed and several key parameters are clarified to modify the current model for implementation on Dragonfly.
+The tolerance of Titan's environment, where the surface would be extremely cold at 94 Kelvin, has been confirmed and several key parameters are clarified to modify the current model for implementation on Dragonfly.
 In this paper, the outline of seismic experiment and results of ultra-low temperature tests will be described.

-Keywords: Titan, Dragonfly, seismometer, icy moon
+Keywords: Titan, seismometer, relocatable lander, icy moon